shijunlin-miaozi/scraper-project-agoda/STATUS.md

 - Image extraction: able to extract 80% of the img urls (for example, extracted 79 out of 93 urls in one testing) --> maybe good enough for now
+- Stealth integration using `playwright-stealth` to avoid detection
+  → logic added, but not yet tested or verified

 ## ❌ Not Implemented / Broken